privacyguides/privacyguides.org/docs/email.en.md

 ??? info "Additional Functionality"

     StartMail allows for proxying of images within emails.
 If you allow the remote image to be loaded, the sender won't know what your IP address is.

+## More Providers

+These providers store your emails with zero-knowledge encryption, making them great options for keeping your stored emails secure.
+However, they don't support interoperable encryption standards for E2EE communications between providers.

 ### Tutanota